 At Rutgers Cancer Institute, we are taking extra precautions to provide the safest environment possible for our patients, visitors and staff.
 We have instituted temporary changes to our visitor guidelines which should be reviewed prior to coming for an appointment.
 View the guidelines here.
 All visitors 18 years of age and under will not be permitted.
-We are screening all patients for interaction with anyone infected with the coronavirus, cold and flu like symptoms, and scanning their temperature upon arrival.
+We continue to screen all patients for coronavirus.

-What else do cancer patients need to know about the coronavirus?
+What do cancer patients need to know about the coronavirus?

-Information surrounding COVID-19 is still new, so doctors do not have a lot of specific information on this coronavirus for cancer patients.
-But they do have a lot of information regarding the risk of infections in general for cancer patients.
-Doctors and health officials agree the best way to prevent illness is to avoid being exposed to this virus, which is especially important for cancer patients because they are at higher risk for serious illness, if they get infected, particularly patients who are in active chemotherapy and bone marrow transplant patients.
+Doctors and health officials agree the best way to prevent the coronavirus is to avoid exposure.
+This is especially important for cancer patients because they are at higher risk for serious illness if infected, particularly bone marrow transplant patients and patients who are in active chemotherapy.
 That’s because their immune systems are suppressed or eliminated by the treatment.
 Call your doctor if you have symptoms of COVID-19, which include: fever, cough, or shortness of breath.